British National (Overseas) passport: Endorsements

-Holders with the right of abode in Hong Kong
+Hong Kong immigration observations

 The British National (Overseas) status itself does not automatically grant the right of abode anywhere (including the United Kingdom and Hong Kong).
 BN(O) holders would have had right of abode in Hong Kong before 1 July 1997.
 The following Hong Kong immigration observation is printed in BN(O) passports:

 The holder of this passport has Hong Kong permanent identity card number XXXXXXX(X) which states that the holder has the right of abode in Hong Kong.

-If the BN(O) holder is unable to produce their Hong Kong permanent identity card or valid HKSAR passport to prove their right of abode in Hong Kong, this observation is not printed in their BN(O) passport.
+If the BN(O) holder is unable to produce their acceptable Hong Kong permanent identity card or a valid HKSAR passport to prove their right of abode in Hong Kong, this observation is not printed in their BN(O) passport.

 UK immigration observations

+British National (Overseas) citizens who are also a British citizen do not have UK immigration observations added to their BN(O) passport.

-British Nationals (Overseas) enjoy visa-free access for up to six months as a visitor entering the United Kingdom.
+British Nationals (Overseas) citizens who are not also a British citizen enjoy visa-free access to the UK for up to six months as a visitor.
 The following statement is printed in BN(O) passports:

 In accordance with UK immigration rules the holder of this passport does not require an entry certificate or visa to visit the UK.

 BN(O) holders are however eligible to apply for limited leave to remain to live, work or study in the UK, with more favourable immigration conditions than being a visitor.

 According to the latest BN(O) passport processing guideline issued by the Home Office in September 2021, the following observation (STC) must be entered onto BN(O) passports, where the holder does not have right of abode in the UK:

 The holder is subject to control under Immigration Act 1971.

-The STC observation requirement enforced since 2021 does not apply to BN(O) holders who are also British Citizens, as they have the right of abode in the UK by virtue of their British Citizenship.
-As such, no STC observation should be presented in the BN(O) passports issued since 2021 held by British Citizens.

 Under British Nationality Act 1981, British citizenship is conferred to CUKCs who had the right of abode in the UK as defined under Immigration Act 1971.
-Former HK-CUKCs admitted to settlement in the UK before 1 January 1978, but did not qualify for right of abode on 31 December 1982, for example by not having been an ordinary resident and settled in the UK as a result of 5 or more years of residence in the UK, on or before 31 December 1982, retain the following observation from their HK-CUKC passport, if they registered for BN(O) status:
+Former HK-CUKCs who had their CUKC passports issued before 1 January 1973 within the common travel area, but did not qualify for right of abode on 31 December 1982, for example by not having been a UK ordinary resident for at least 5 years after becoming settled, on or before 31 December 1982, became HK-BDTCs after 31 December 1982 and retained the following observation in their BN(O) passports:

 The holder is entitled to re-admission to the United Kingdom.

-The above observation acknowledges the HK-CUKC's UK immigration history and states that the holder can enter the UK without a visa, but itself does not grant the right to live or work in the UK.
-BN(O)s with this observation require a visa to live or work in the UK, but do not receive other UK immigration observations despite of not having the right of abode in the UK.
+Under Paragraph 17 of HC 395, British passports holders with this observation are entitled to re-admission as a returning resident at any time, regardless of how long they have spent outside the United Kingdom.